 - Business updates

-Email is one of the most widely used internal communication channels for leadership-generated messages.
+Email is one of the most widely used internal communication channels for leader-to-employee messaging.
 However, this may not be the most effective way to reach all employees, with email overload becoming a real issue in most offices.
-Company-wide meetings are good way to increase leadership visibility but can mean that remote workers miss out on important announcements.
+Company-wide meetings are an excellent way to increase leadership visibility but can mean that remote workers miss out on important announcements.

 Consider putting a face to the name with a video message from the CEO.
-This will ensure your leaders are both seen and heard.
-Gallup research indicates that hearing directly from the boss has a positive effect on engagement levels, helping staff to feel a sense of purpose in their work.
+This will ensure that your leaders are both seen and heard.
+Gallup research indicates that hearing directly from the boss positively affects engagement levels, helping staff feel a sense of purpose in their work.
 With the rise of video conferencing, employees are more primed than ever to connect via screens rather than in person.
 It’s a great way to connect with all employees, even the hard-to-reach.

 This is about giving your employees a voice.
 It encompasses all communications that travel from employees to managers and others higher up in the company hierarchy.
 Known as ‘upward communication’, of all the different types of internal communication, this one is overlooked at your peril.
 It’s one of the internal communication best practices that deliver real results.